Kezzryn/Advent-of-Code/2022/README.md

 Day 23 - Unstable Diffusion
 - Cell automata problem.
+- Farily straight forward solution.
+Currently needs a performance pass, as the Where/FindAll test for neighbors is super slow.

 Day 24 - Blizzard Basin
 - Pathfinding through a shifting map